 The concept is the same for ED, although Brito says it may have a dual mechanism of action:

 That said, Brito points out that nitroglycerin gel or cream is currently not approved by the FDA to treat ED.
+Older studies have found that nitroglycerin gel can enhance blood flow to the penis, but this increased blood flow may not be enough to sustain an erection.

 “Nitroglycerin may have some benefits over standard oral ED medications,” Brito says.